Punktum-dk/epp-service-specification/README.md

 ### `dkhm:registrant_validated`

-Contact objects related to the role of registrant has to be validated, this field is used to indicate the status of a validation object via the [create domain](#create-domain) command.
+Contact objects related to the role of registrant has to be validated and possibly ID-controlled, this field is used to indicate the status of a validation object via the [create domain](#create-domain) command.

 See also [`contact_validated`](#dkhmcontact_validated).

+The procedures for ID-control are [described on the DK Hostmaster DK website][DKHMIDENT].

 <a id="dkhmrequestednsadmin"></a>